sykeru/navi-greedy/README.md

 # Navi-Greedy
 Navi-Greedy is a proposed application for navigating the Cavite State University main campus located in Bancod, Indang, Cavite, Philippines utilizing a Greedy technique: Dijkstra's algorithm to provide the shortest route between locations within the campus.

+This application was originally developed as a desktop application using Python and its Tkinter library.
+The developers were Dann Lineses, Mark Jamir Papa, and Warreon Dave Mojica.

-This application was first made with Python together with its Tkinter library and was then improved with basic web development tools such as HTML, CSS, and Javascript.
-The developer aims to fully develop a mobile application using Javascript frameworks like React Native.
+It was then developed as a web application using basic web development tools such as HTML, CSS, and Javascript by one of the original developers, Mark Jamir Papa.
+He aims to fully develop Navi-Greedy into a mobile application using Javascript frameworks like React Native, in the near future.